Jain-Sunaina/100-days-coding-challenge-Java/README.md

 function named decimalToBinary to perform the conversion.
 The function should take a decimal integer as input and return its binary representation as a string.
 Function
 Description: String decimalToBinary(int decimal)

+📌Day 25: Java program to find the maximum element in an array using a user-defined function

+Problem Statement: Write a Java program that finds the maximum element in an array of integers.
+The program should use a user-defined function named findMax to perform this task.
+The function should take the array as input and return the maximum element.
+Function Description: int findMax(int[] arr).

+📌Day 25: Java program to calculate the greatest common divisor (GCD) of two numbers using a user-defined function

+Problem Statement: Write a Java program that calculates the greatest common divisor (GCD) of two positive integers.
+The program should use a user-defined function named calculateGCD to perform this task.
+The function should take two integer inputs and return their GCD.
+Function Description: int calculateGCD(int num1, int num2).